Parties To A Contract: Everything You Need to Know

 - Failing to uniquely identify an individual within the contract, since there are probably several people with the same name.
 To correct this, use an identifier such as a drivers' license or passport number.

 - Failing to identify the state in which a company is incorporated and its tax ID number.

 If you need more information or help with parties to a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.